-Since complications are not covered as part of the normal approval process, a new FMLA request should be submitted for an employee's own condition or to care for a spouse.
-A new request needs to be submitted for your "own condition" if you are the birth mother, or "care for a qualifying family member" if you are the spouse.
+• Since complications are not covered as part of the normal approval process a new FMLA request should be submitted for an employee's own condition or to care for a spouse.
+A new request needs to be submitted for your "own condition" if you are the mother or "care for a qualifying family member" if you are the father.

-Please note: If unmarried the partner does not qualify to take FMLA to care for the birth mother.
+\Please note: If unmarried the father does not qualify to take FMLA to care of the mother.